sqroot-eu/sqroot.eu/_posts/2014/2014-06-16-boxofwords-arduino-based-suggestion-generator-for-improvisers.markdown

 BoxOfWords has a memory card reader, control buttons and a small LCD screen.
 The improviser selects his preferred word file (emotions, locations, professions...) and can call up new randomized suggestions to the LCD screen with a press of a button.

-The project was built as a present to <a href="http://http://www.trentasaurus.com/">Trent Pancy</a>, the organizer of the <a href="http://finlandimprovfestival.com">Third Annual Finland International Improv Festival</a>.
+The project was built as a present to [Trent Pancy](http://www.trentasaurus.com), the organizer of the <a href="http://finlandimprovfestival.com">Third Annual Finland International Improv Festival</a>.

 This was my second successfully completed production electronics project and the first to include a custom-made PCB and run on batteries.